abnerhexu/rainy/README.md

 ---

-a simple CPU mwith Chisel
+a simple CPU with Chisel

 ---